scil/MtHamlMore/README.md

             see: test/MtHaml/Snip/Tests/fixtures/environment/4.3.use snip from other snip file 2.test
         4. no formal way to access Environment in Visitor except Renderer, you can use $GLOBAL to access an Environment object when debugging.

+3. there's one except, MtHaml is hacked using composer.json only for whitespace removel (flag < and >).

 Development memorandum
 --------